arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 As a large proportion of the population were already in the most adherent group that always intended to follow public health guidance, interventions targets at them would serve no direct effect: their risk of transmission was dictated by interactions with less-adherent individuals.

 If we are to design effective interventions, it is essential to first characterize the limits of what can realistically be achieved.
-For example, it is well known that supplemental immunization activities aimed to minimize the effects of an outbreak, reactively or prospectively, are partially limited by the vaccination coverage that can be achieved: those who are able to access the care are more likely to also be individuals who can attend routine immunizations _*[Portnoy REF]*_.
+For example, supplemental immunization activities aimed to minimize the effects of an outbreak, reactively or prospectively, are partially limited by the vaccination coverage that can be achieved.
+While SIAs can achieve modest improvements over routine immunization coverage, individuals who are able to access the care provided by SIAs are more likely to also be individuals who can attend routine immunizations, minimizing the potential impact of inflated efforts through traditional mechanisms @portnoyImpactMeaslesSupplementary2018 @portnoyComparativeDistributionalImpact2020 @lesslerMeasuringPerformanceVaccination2011.
 Incorporating access and dose redundancy data can provide more realistic estimates on the effectiveness of future efforts.
 Similarly, incorporating behavioral information into epidemiological models can shed light on the potential effectiveness of vaccination campaigns.
 Defining latent groups of individuals by vaccine-seeking or hesitancy behaviors, it would be possible to calculate an expected uptake, augmenting estimates provided through access data.